johnnylieu/johnnylieu/README.md

 - 👨🏼‍💻 My other repos: [Replit](https://replit.com/@JohnnyLieu) | [Code Sandbox](https://codesandbox.io/dashboard/recent?workspace=480900de-b9b8-483c-86d5-3f78ace6dd61)
 - 📫 How to reach me: JohnnyLieu@yahoo.com | [LinkedIn](https://www.linkedin.com/in/johnny-lieu/)
 - 👀 I’m interested in anything code related _(preferrably JS or Python)_!
-- 🌱 I’m a full stack developer who's currently learning Python, Linux, and SQL!
+- 🌱 I’m a developer who is proficient in JavaScript, Python, Linux, OOP, DSA, Git & GitHub, and SQL.
 - 🤝 I’m looking to collaborate on anything that will help me grow as a developer!
 Show me something new!

 <!---